We’re an affiliate

 The taillights will be very similar except most time there is no housing already created.
 You can simply drill holes in the plastic and add red LED lights.

-Again, don’t forget a toggle switch so you can control the power of the lights.
+Again, don’t forget a toggle switch [Amazon Link] so you can control the power of the lights.
 Next, take a bunch of pictures and show off the light installed on your Power Wheels to all your friends.

 How Much Battery Power is Left on Power Wheels